 Warmer days are on their way, and with them comes the promise of afternoons spent in outdoor living spaces like a patios, balconies, rooftop gardens, and pool decks.
 Your patio area may already be up to snuff, but is it safe, durable and, most of all, beautiful?
-If you plan on redoing your patio area this summer, here are some ideas and materials to consider.
+If you plan on redoing your patio area this summer, here are some ideas and deck tiles for your patio to consider.

 A safe pool area for kids

 With children around, your first priority should be safety, especially around pool decks.
 Are your current pavers slippery when wet?
 Or are they so unequal that children risk tripping and falling if they’re not paying attention?
 If so, it might be time to change your pavers and make sure everything is safe.